esalminen/arduino-kiipeli/README.md

 ## Description

-Kiipeli holds spare key for example to your house.
-When spare key is needed, user sends a sms code from authorized phone number to Kiipeli.
+Kiipeli holds spare key e.g. to your house.
+When spare key is needed, user sends a predefined sms code from authorized phone number to Kiipeli.
-Sms is then checked and controlled releases spare key to sms sender.
+Sms is then checked and controller releases spare key to sms sender.
 Device is located inside the house to prevent spare key being stolen.
 A proper delivery path must be installed between Kiipeli and outside of the house.

 ## Components of Kiipeli